buchholz2/Tutorial/README.md

 - `--region X Y W H` — screen region to capture (defaults to full screen).
 - `--delay SECONDS` — seconds to wait before the screenshot is taken (defaults to `2`).
+- `--window-title TITLE` — title of the game window to capture if no region is given (defaults to `"The Binding of Isaac"`).

 During the delay you can switch focus to the game window.
 The script will report whether it found the pedestal in the captured image and the coordinates of the match.